 How will you learn?

-Live, facilitator-led sessions supported by an expert, experienced educator.
+Live, Professional Development Leader-led sessions supported by an expert, experienced educator.
 Guided gap tasks that support deeper exploration of content, with evaluation and prioritisation of approaches to implement in your own school.

 By the end of this course you will be able to: